-FTC's Hearings on Competition and Consumer Protection in the 21st Century.
-The latter include separate multiday sessions on the FTC's Approach to Consumer Privacy; Data Security; Big Data, Privacy, and Competition; and Algorithms, Artificial Intelligence, and Predictive Analytics.
+Consumer Privacy; Data Security; Big Data, Privacy, and Competition; and Algorithms, Artificial Intelligence, and Predictive Analytics.

 This paper builds on the presentations and submissions to these workshops, conferences, and hearings, and on related studies.
-We synthesize some findings from research regarding the impact of specific privacy policies on competition, innovation, and consumer welfare,25 reviewing these works through the lens of a researchbased regulator charged to protect consumer welfare with dual competition and consumer protection enforcement mandates.
-Not incidentally, one of the main planks of the FTC's consumer protection authorities-its "unfairness" jurisdiction under Section 5 of the FTC Act-stipulates that conduct cannot be found "unfair unless the act or practice causes or is likely to cause substantial injury to consumers which is not reasonably avoided by consumers themselves and not outweighed by countervailing benefits to consumers or to competition."26 That is, privacy enforcement decisions or regulations based on the unfairness authority require an assessment of consumer welfare effects and economic tradeoffs, including an
+We synthesize some findings from research regarding the impact of specific privacy policies on competition, innovation, and consumer welfare, reviewing these works through the lens of a research-based regulator charged to protect consumer welfare with dual competition and consumer protection enforcement mandates.
+Not incidentally, one of the main planks of the FTC's consumer protection authorities - its "unfairness" jurisdiction under Section 5 of the FTC Act, stipulates that conduct cannot be found "unfair unless the act or practice causes or is likely to cause substantial injury to consumers which is not reasonably avoided by consumers themselves and not outweighed by countervailing benefits to consumers or to competition."
+That is, privacy enforcement decisions or regulations based on the unfairness authority require an assessment of consumer welfare effects and economic tradeoffs, including an assessment of the likely impact of intervention on competition.
+There is also a nexus with the FTC's "deception" authority under Section 5, to the extent that unlawful representations or omissions must be material ones; that is, those "likely to affect the consumer's conduct or decision with regard to a product or service," and where "consumer injury is likely," due to the deception.